 What causes a fever in dogs?

-Infections can include UTIs, bacterial or viral infections, ear infections or infections of internal organs such as the kidneys.
+Infections are caused by exposure to harmful bacteria.
+This includes UTIs, bacterial or viral infections, ear infections, tick-borne diseases or infections of internal organs such as the kidneys.

 How to take your dog’s temperature with a thermometer

 When taking your dog’s temperature, it’s best to use a rectal thermometer.
 Here’s the step-by-step process!